Nsharma96/FullStack/README.md

   - Accuracy for KNN :0.8752626340816101
   - Accuracy for Neural Nets :0.8521508348999226

-#Goals achieved
+# Goals achieved

-As we can see Random Forest classifier give the best accuracy.
+As we can see Random Forest classifier gave the best accuracy.
 So, to reduce marketing cost and increase acquire percentage (Y%) we can make use of this classifier.
 This classifier requires 5 inputs that is ‘age’, ‘duration’, ‘month’, ‘day’ and ‘balance’ after which the classifier will predict the probability of ‘yes’ from a customer.
 Thus, this way we can make a list with much more accuracy and thereby reducing marketing cost (as there will be less number of calls to be made) and increasing Y%.
 We can also make this classifier recurrent which with time will keep getting better and better.
 Thereby reducing human resource, time and money expenditure.